LukasKopriva1/digital-electronics-1/projekt/README.md

 * Aneta Bártková
 * Jan Socha

-## Teoretický popis a vysvětlení
+## Teoretický popis a vysvětlení problému

 Enter a description of the problem and how to solve it.

 ## Popis hardwaru

 <<<<<<< HEAD
-Popis ovládacích prvků
+Popis ovládacích prvků, vstup, výstup
 =======
 >>>>>>> b31fa57ab66bd8e066767b638bce7c215c5caa5d
 Insert descriptive text and schematic(s) of your implementation.

 ## Popis softwaru

 Put flowchats/state diagrams of your algorithm(s) and direct links to source/testbench files in `src` and `sim` folders.